rxf431/gruber-darker.kak/README.md

 # Gruber-Darker
--  That's my attempt to bring this awesome colorscheme to **Kaknoue**
+-  That's my attempt to bring this awesome colorscheme to **Kakoune**